CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

 |CyVerse logo|

-Foundational Open Science Skills: Practical Data and Software Skills for Reproducible Research
+Foundational Open Science Skills Workshop Series:

+Practical Data and Software Skills for Reproducible Research
 ------------------------------------------------------------------------------------------------

 Working with “Big data” is challenging for most researchers.
 These workshops